Ontario Highway 2A: Toronto–Newcastle

-Beginning in 1935, McQuesten applied the concept of a dual-highway to several projects along Highway 2, including a section between Birchmount Road (then the eastern limit of urban development along Kingston Road) and east of Morningside Avenue in what was then known as Scarborough Township.
+Beginning in 1935, McQuesten applied the concept of a dual-highway to several projects along Highway 2, including a section between Birchmount Road and east of Morningside Avenue in what was then known as Scarborough Township.
 When widening in Scarborough reached the Highland Creek ravine in 1936, east of Morningside, the Department of Highways began construction on a new bridge over the large valley, bypassing the former alignment around the village of West Hill.
 From there to Oshawa, the highway was constructed along a new alignment, avoiding construction on the congested Highway 2.
 As grading and bridge construction neared completion between Highland Creek and Ritson Road in September 1939, World War II broke out and gradually money was siphoned from highway construction to the war effort.

 Following the war, construction resumed on roadways throughout Ontario.
 The expressway between Highland Creek and Oshawa was completed in December 1947.
 The Toronto–Barrie Highway was the primary focus of the Department of Highways at the time, and the onset of the Korean War in 1949 continued to stall construction.
 Despite the delays, highway minister George Doucette officially announced the plans for construction of the new trans-provincial expressway in 1950, with the Toronto to Oshawa expressway serving as a model for the design.

 Along with an extension of the Highway between Oshawa and Highway 35 and Highway 115, most of Highway 2A was redesignated Highway 401 in July 1952.
+A short stub that wasn't incorporated into Highway 401 was all that remained of Highway 2A, consisting of a 3.4 km (2.1 mile) dual carriageway connecting Highway 401 with Kingston Road.

-A short stub between West Hill and the planned Toronto Bypass retained the Highway 2A designation until April 1, 1997, when it was transferred to the City of Toronto as part of a provincial downloading of highways to municipalities.
-Despite this, the highway has retained its name.
+Highway 2A, despite being a spur route, retained in the provincial inventory until April 1, 1997, when it was transferred to the City of Toronto as part of a provincial downloading of highways to municipalities.
+Despite falling under municipal control, the highway continues to be named Highway 2A.
 The off ramp from westbound 401 lists Kingston Road with a number 2 regional road marker, despite the fact the road does not have any numerical designation within Toronto.